wolfdevsllc/og-image-overlay/readme.txt

 == Changelog ==

+= 1.6 =
+* 2024-09-15
+* Better error handling for unsupported media formats
+* Added option for output format & quality

 = 1.5 =
 * 2024-06-12
-* Added option to use Yoast Social Image (Facebook or X) as source image for the open graph image.
+* Added option to use Yoast Social Image (Facebook or X) as source image for the open graph image

 = 1.4 =
 * 2022-09-29